 “My cat once walked over my keyboard when I was using Windows Vista and deleted library/registry files so Windows gave me a blue screen of death and then wouldn’t reboot/restart until I wiped my computer and re-installed Windows Vista.”

 Could you type in the correct commands to delete your library/registry files—without looking at the keyboard?

 Not convinced that cats and computers don’t mix?
 Read on.

 “Around a year ago, I had what could have been a real tragedy.
 I carelessly left a glass of water next to my 15-inch MacBook Pro which was then knocked directly onto the notebook’s keyboard by my cat.

 This computer had years and years worth of files saved, irreplaceable documents.
 Fortunately, thanks to renter’s insurance and you, Backblaze, I was able to get a new computer and replace every single file from the destroyed hard drive.

 Hardware is replaceable, but pictures, documents, and other files are not.
 Thanks for having my back for the important stuff.”—Dann, Backblaze Customer

-Lesson learned; if you have a cat and a computer, you need Backblaze online backup.
+Lesson learned; if you have a cat and a computer, you need Backblaze.
 Just don’t let your cat know your Backblaze account and password—as we’ve seen, cats can type.